Philosophy, RELIGION AND CITIZENSHIP

 In Cohort 7, learners develop their knowledge of what religion is, and study the six major world religions in detail.
 We compare aspects of belief, teaching and practices, and look at some of the major figures from the religions.
 We explore how believers celebrate their beliefs in terms of worship, prayer, and significant events such as festivals and pilgrimages; how believers interact with each other and their deities; and specific beliefs about deities, creation and afterlife.

 In Cohort 8, the focus shifts away from religion to philosophy.
 We begin the year by studying Ethics - our understanding of right and wrong.
 Learners consider how we make ethical choices, and how we establish our moral codes.
 We then see how moral codes apply to real-life situations and explore key moral concepts such as the sanctity of life.
 We continue our focus on real-world ethics by examining war, medical ethics, freedom, animal rights and the environment.
-We then consider other areas of philosophy such as metaphysics and aesthetics: how we can understand the world around us, and how we experience ideas of beauty.

 KS4

 In Cohort 9, learners may choose to work towards Religious Studies GCSE.
-Additionally, all learners will study Philosophy, Religion and Citizenship (PRC) - a core course.
+Additionally, all learners will continue to study Philosophy, Religion and Citizenship as a core course.

 RS GCSE